 Some of the common laboratory tests for the diagnosis of type 2 diabetes are:

 Hemoglobin A1C (HbA1c)

 HbA1c test most commonly used diabetes test.
 It measures the blood average glucose level in the past 2-3 months.

 Fasting Plasma Glucose test (FGS)

 The fasting plasma glucose test measures (in mg/dL) the level of sugar in your blood after 8 hours of fasting.
-The person diagnosed with diabetes has a blood sugar level of 126 mg/dL or above.
+The person diagnosed with diabetes has the blood sugar level 126 mg/dL or above.